enrike/txalaparta/README.md

 * How to run:
+Standalone apps here www.ixi-audio.net/txalaparta/digital

+Running the source code:
-(at some point we have to produce a more easy to run and install version) Both programs are created with Supercollider.
+Both programs are created with Supercollider.
 You need to install Supercollider to run them.
 Supercollider is free software.
 It also requieres Chromagram and WAmp extensions, which are part of the SC3plugins for Supercollider. http://doc.sccode.org/Classes/Chromagram.html http://doc.sccode.org/Classes/WAmp.html

+- open with Supercollider the digital_txalaparta.scd file
+- select all the text in the file
+- hit CTRL + Return, or Apple + Return on Mac

 * How to use:
 Some video demos explaning the functionality can be found here http://www.ixi-audio.net/txalaparta

-- open with Supercollider the digital_txalaparta.scd
-- select all the text in the file
-- hit CTRL + Return, or Apple + Return on Mac

 * THANKS TO